PAM-IE 2026

 Titles should contain a maximum of 150 characters, including spaces.

-Types of contribution: spoken presentation, poster presentation, symposium, workshop, and book presentation.
+Types of presentation: oral presentation, poster presentation, symposium, workshop, and book presentation.
 Each contributor can submit up to three abstracts, but they can be the first author of no more than two.

 The time limit for the presentation and discussion of your spoken paper will be 20 minutes (15 minutes talk + 5 minutes questions and change of presenters).
 Poster presentations do not have time limits.
 Symposia might consist of three or four papers with or without introductions and discussions (up to 90 minutes).
 The duration of book presentations and workshops will depend on the decision of the Organising Committee.